Jeffrey Epstein's birthday book: Contents

+The book comprises three volumes.
 In her introduction to the album, Ghislaine Maxwell wrote that she had intended to "gather stories and old photographs to jog your memory about places, people and different events.
 Some of the letters will definitely achieve their intended goal—some well... you will have to read them to see for yourself."
+In a 2025 interview with Todd Blanche, Maxwell tells that she got the idea from when her mother, Elizabeth Maxwell made a birthday book for Robert Maxwell's 60th birthday.
+When Blanche asked Maxwell what she asked of contributors, she said "It's his 50th birthday, say anything you want on a piece of paper".

 The Wall Street Journal described many of the birthday greetings as "anodyne" but wrote that others were "bawdy and made crude jokes about sex".
 Multiple digital copies of the album have been created.
-The album was reviewed by officials from the United States Department of Justice during their investigation into Epstein and his sex trafficking scandals.
+The album was reviewed by officials from the U.S. Department of Justice during their investigation into Epstein and his sex trafficking scandals.
 In August 2025, The New York Times published letters sent to Epstein for his 63rd birthday in 2016.

 One unsigned drawing captioned "What a great country!" shows Epstein gifting lollipops and balloons to young girls, labelled 1983, juxtaposed with another drawing of Epstein receiving massages from topless women, labelled 2003.
 One of the women has Epstein's initials "JE" tattooed on her buttocks.
 Epstein's infamous Lolita Express private jet appears in the background.
 The Guardian described the drawing as "one of the most striking images in the collection".
 Isa Farfan, writing for Hyperallergic, called it "one of the most overt allusions to Epstein's criminal behavior in the book".

 Partial list of contributors

-The letter attributed to Donald Trump in the birthday book.

 Contributors to the album were sorted into the groups "Family", "Brooklyn", "Business", "Girlfriends", "Children", "Friends", "Science", "Girl-Friends", "Special Assistants" and "The Next 50 Years".
+The letter attributed to Donald Trump was framed by the outline of a naked woman with several lines of typewritten text imagining a conversation between the pair, with them implying something that's "more to life than having everything."
+They agree they "have certain things in common," with language intimating a prior mutual awareness of these things.
+One of the final lines: "Enigmas never age, have you noticed that?" sparked controversy regarding the authenticity of the note originally with the defense that "enigma" isn't a word Trump used, although video of Trump extemporaneously using the word on several occasions quickly surfaced.